cponeill/Consensys-Academy-Final-Project/README.md

     $ truffle migrate
     ```

-5. Run the tests to make sure the contract is working correctly
+5. Run the tests to make sure the contract is working correctly.
     ```javascript
     $ truffle test
     ```

-6. Serve a local instance of the application on your machine
+6. Serve a local instance of the application on your machine.
     ```javascript
     $ npm start
     The server will launch the app at http://localhost:3000
     ```

-7. Make sure Metamask is set to a private network pointing to localhost 8545
+7. Make sure Metamask is set to a private network pointing to localhost 8545 and use the app.

-8. Use the app.
 Enjoy Ethereum and the Blockchain!